adorsys/open-banking-gateway/docs/architecture/dictionary.md

 ### WebBrowser

-A Web browser is considered compliant in the context of this framework when it can protect specific information used between the PusUserDevice and the the corresponding server application to track the user session.
+A Web browser is considered compliant in the context of this framework when it can protect specific information used between the PsuUserDevice and the corresponding server application to track the user session.
 For session tracking, this framework uses [Cookies RFC6265](https://tools.ietf.org/html/rfc6265).

 #### Security Considerations
 The use of cookies provides the most elaborated way to protect a session established between a WebBrowser and server application.
 We assume a WebBrowser storing a cookie fulfills following requirements: